shers0a/military-vehicle-detection-app/README.md

 # military-vehicle-detection-app
-This is the code i used for ROSPIN SATELLITE DATA PROCESSING MASTERCLASS 2025 It works on RGB satellite imagery, using YOLOv8, and it has 2 purposes, 2 options in which it can be used:
+This is the app i used for ROSPIN SATELLITE DATA PROCESSING MASTERCLASS 2025
+It works on RGB satellite imagery, using YOLOv8, and it has 2 purposes, 2 options in which it can be used:
 1. Static detection, which consists in uploading a file with the maximum capacity 2000 MB and it detects the vehicles in it, through a slicing procedure with the SAHI library.
 It also counts the vehicles and sorts them in different classes: